entepe85/symfony-helper/README.md

 ## Roadmap

-* Finish support of twig and dql in arbitrary php projects
+* Finish support for twig and dql in arbitrary php projects
-* Add support of dql query builder (definition and completion of entity fields, refactoring to dql and from dql)
+* Add support for dql query builder (definition and completion for entity fields, refactoring to dql and from dql)
 * Make sure that language server is really reusable